How to choose trail running shoes

-What do you consider when choosing a trail running shoe?
+What to consider when choosing a trail running shoe

-If you you’re running on wet rocks and roots, look for a sole with a bit more contact area to give you better grip on the slippery surfaces.
+Dry, rocky riverbeds and flowing river crossings: If you’re running on wet rocks and roots, look for a sole with a bit more contact area to give you better grip on the slippery surfaces.

 Look for the amount of protection your shoe gives you underfoot and around the sides.
 Generally the rougher the trail, the more protection you’ll want — to avoid bashing up your feet.